Berkeleycodingmomma/api-code-quiz/README.md

         "right_answer": "A Conditional"
     },
 ```
-**(ABOVE)- This is an example of an id element where I have a question to be asked.
+**(ABOVE)- This is an example of an object where I have a question to be asked.
 Below that I have an array of four possible answers.
 If the user chooses "A conditional", that will be recognozed as the right answer.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Author Info